Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Signal estimation

-\end{lemma}} This ensures that without loss of generality we can consider only symmetric procedures.
-It is important to note that that this approach is valid only if the class $\C'$ is invariant under permutations.
-Finally, for symmetric procedures the lower bounds we derive are are also applicable to measures of risk different than \eqref{eqn:risk_numerrors}, such as the \emph{average estimation risk} $\frac{1}{|\C'|}\sum_{S'\in\C'} \E_{S'}[d(\hat S,S')]$.
+In addition, the following is also true: \end{lemma} } This ensures that without loss of generality we can consider only symmetric procedures.
+It is important to note that this approach is valid only if the class $\C'$ is invariant under permutations.
+Finally, for symmetric procedures the lower bounds we derive are also applicable to measures of risk different than \eqref {eqn:risk_numerrors}, such as the \emph{average estimation risk} $\frac{1}{|\C'|}\sum_{S'\in\C'} \E_{S'}[d(\hat S,S')]$.

-\subsection{Main Results - Estimation}
+\subsection{Main results -- Estimation}

 \begin{theorem} Let $\C'$ denote the class of all subsets of $\{1,\ldots,n\}$ with cardinality $s$, $s+1$ and $s-1$.
-Let $\hat S\equiv \hat S(D)$ be an arbitrary adaptive sensing estimator, where $D=\{Y_i,A_i,\Gamma_i\}_{i=1}^{\infty}$.
+Let $\hat S\equiv\hat S(D)$ be an arbitrary adaptive sensing estimator, where $D=\{Y_i,A_i,\Gamma_i\} _{i=1}^{\infty}$.
 If

 where $0<\epsilon<1$ then necessarily